 You will also need a towel.
 I would suggest something lightweight and not too bulky.
 A microfibre towel or Turkish

 Take a large ziploc bag to put any wet towels or sandy bathing suits in.

 6. Sleep stuff

 Where are you planning to stay?
-If you are staying in hostels, you may need to bring a sleep sheet as not all hostels provide them.
+If you are staying in hostels, you may need to bring a sleep sheet as not all hostels provide them or charge extra.

 Depending on where you live, traffic might be significantly louder at your destination.
 Most of us tend to choose hotels, which are close to the main sites.
 By default, they are also often in the louder parts of town.
 Cleaning staff and elevators can also be quite noisy.
 Likewise, a tired roommate who had one too many Maß at the Hofbräuhaus will undoubtedly snore.
 Earplugs take up little room and can easily solve any noise problems.